top of page

 Enriched air, known as nitrox, has higher concentrations of oxygen than standard air (between 22% and 40%, compared to 21% in standard air).
 If hydrocarbons are present in your tank, this higher concentration of oxygen increases the risk of a combustion reaction between the oxygen and hydrocarbons at high pressures.

 O2 cleaning involves using a chemical to strip the hydrocarbons from the cylinder.
-If you dive with nitrox, it's recommended to oxygen clean your dive cylinder every 15 months.
+If you dive with nitrox, your cylinder requires oxygen cleaning every 15 months.

 What happens if my cylinder fails the test/ inspection?